Stress tests and story maps for five Asian global cities

 2019 – 2021

-Together with Sweco and Deltares, CAS is helping the Asian cities of Hanoi, Kuala Lumpur, Quezon City, Ho Chi Minh City and Jakarta to conduct a Qualitative Climate Risk Assessment (QCRA).
-Such an assessment is similar to the stress test that Dutch municipalities have to carry out to be climate-proof by 2050.
-This project was commissioned by the C40 Cities Climate Leadership Group.
+For C40 Cities, we worked together with Sweco and Deltares to help the Asian cities of Hanoi, Kuala Lumpur, Quezon City, Ho Chi Minh City and Jakarta carry out a stress test.
+This Rapid Climate Risk Assessment is similar to the stress test that Dutch municipalities have to carry out to be climate-proof by 2050.

 What is C40 Cities?